OptionalNose/Wyrt/README.md

 If you get a Segfault message without any information from the Sanitizers, then it is highly likely they are the culprit.
 Running the program repeatedly, or inside a debugger, will fix the problem.

-The only _build_ dependency is `libc`, so the compiler should be able to build on any platform.

-The Compiler needs `clang` as a _runtime_ dependency to actually produce binaries.
+The only _build_ dependencies are `libc` and `libgccjit`.

+    If you are on Linux: install `libgccjit` using your package manager

+    If you are on Windows: the only method I got to work was to install [MSYS2](https://www.msys2.org/), a minimalist Unix environment for Windows and use its package manager to install.

 ---